 Deception Pass is one of the most visited attractions in Washington.
 Learn about Deception Pass, the Bridge, and the surrounding area on a Deception Pass Jet Boat Tour aboard the Island Whaler offering a unique ride on a seated open deck boat with a 360° unobstructed view.
 Enjoy the thrill of the fast jet boat through Deception Pass with a knowledgeable interpreter pointing out wildlife such as bald eagles, seals, porpoises and maybe an occasional whale.
 Learn the tales of characters who navigated these waters and the splendor of this National Historic Landmark on a one hour tour.

 Mt.Erie is one of few places with great rock climbing overlooking the ocean with a spectacular view.
 What better way to get an introduction into the sport and hobby of rock climbing.
 Open to everyone and all abilities, AdventureTerra offers classes you can sign up for that only require being 7 years or older, no experience is necessary.
 Choose a half-day or full-day adventure that will teach you and give you the experience of basic outdoor rock climbing.
-Rock climbing give you the option to challenge your limits and increase your confidence.
+Rock climbing gives you the option to challenge your limits and increase your confidence.

 Anacortes offers several choices of sea kayaking adventures to choose from.
 With both families and seasoned travelers in mind, our tour companies have created a variety of sea kayak tours to match your needs, budget, and available time.
 Whether you are looking for a kayaking day trip, a family kayak tour, or a longer multi-day sea kayaking expedition, Anacortes is a great place to start.